zpl-c/zpl/README.md

 | **Jobs System** | Asynchronous task-based scheduling system. | 🔴 | ✅ |
 | **Co-routines** | LUA-inspired module implementing co-routines feature for C11. | 🔴 | ✅ |
 | **Math** | Gamedev friendly library for math. | 🔴 | ✅ |

+## Distributions

+All distributions are defined at compile-time.
+You can always opt-in to any distribution kind without a need to maintain different copies of the library.

+### Default

+zpl enables all of its modules by default, which allows you to make full use of the library effortlessly.

+### ZPL_NANO

+The **nano** distribution provides the core parts of the library.
+It omits some specialized modules in favor of broader compatibility, and that also makes the library lightweight.

+### ZPL_PICO
+We've also made a **pico** distribution that only contains: **Memory** and **Collections** modules.
+There is no ability to enable specific core submodules within the **pico** distribution; however, consider using the **nano** distribution in that case.

+### Custom distributions

+zpl also allows you to enable/disable various modules at will, allowing you to create your distribution suiting your needs.

 ## Examples
 We cover many of these modules with example code you can explore at [apps/examples](https://github.com/zpl-c/zpl/tree/master/code/apps/examples) folder.
 They serve as a good starting point to better understand how the library works.
 Have a look at this base64 text encoder: